rbannist/hexagonal-adk-ai-agent/0/README.md

 ## Features

-- **Image Generation**: Generates marketing images from text descriptions - e.g. "A shopping cart full of fresh vegetables".
+- **Image Generation and Business Lifecyle Management**: The agent has a capability to generate marketing images from text descriptions - e.g. "A shopping cart full of fresh vegetables".
+Has skills related to use-of approvals, lifecycle management,and metadata management.
 - **A2A Compliant**: Implements the A2A (Agent-to-Agent) protocol for standardised agent communication.
-- **Tool-Using Agent**: Utilises the Google ADK to create an agent that uses a custom tool for image generation.
+- **Tool-Using Agent**: Utilises the Google ADK to create an agent that uses a custom tools for image generation, approval marking, and lifecycle management.
 - **Cloud Integrated**: Stores generated images in a Google Cloud Storage bucket.
 - **Containerised**: Includes a `Dockerfile` for easy deployment and scaling.

 ## Architecture

 - **Core Logic (`marketing_image_agent`)**: Contains the agent definition using Google ADK.
-The agent is instructed to use a tool (`generate_image_tool`) which calls the `imagen` model on Vertex AI to generate an image and then stores it in Google Cloud Storage.
+For image generation, the agent is instructed to use a tool (`generate_image_tool`) which calls the `imagen` model on Vertex AI to generate an image and then stores it in Google Cloud Storage.
 - **Agent Executor (`agent_executor.py`)**: Acts as a bridge between the A2A server and the Google ADK agent.
 The `ADKAgentExecutor` handles incoming requests, invokes the ADK runner, and manages the task lifecycle.
 - **Web Framework (`__main__.py`)**: Sets-up and runs a Starlette web application using the `a2a-sdk`.
 It defines the agent's public-facing `AgentCard` (its capabilities, skills, and endpoints) and routes incoming HTTP requests to the `ADKAgentExecutor`.